fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 kind, namespace, name and UID.
 All of these will need to be part of the cache key for the credential cache.

-Because of SPIFFE Brokers like Flux that will request SVIDs for Kubernetes objects that do not map to Kubernetes workloads with running process IDs (PIDs), like Pods, Deployments and so on, whose attestation process depends on the Linux Kernel running those processes, the SPIFFE Broker API can be served by the SPIFFE runtime over TCP.
-Local attestation via UDS is not a requirement for fetching SVIDs for Flux Kustomizations, they are not workloads.
+Because of SPIFFE Brokers like Flux, that will request SVIDs for Kubernetes objects which do not map to Kubernetes workloads with running process IDs, like Pods, Deployments and so on, whose attestation process depends on the Linux Kernel that is running those processes, the SPIFFE Broker API can also be served by the SPIFFE runtime over TCP.
+Attestation via kernel simply does not apply to Kubernetes resources that are not workloads, like the Flux Custom Resources.
+Attesting such objects is achieved by a sequence of calls to the Kubernetes API Server, no Linux Kernel involved.

-Attesting those objects is a sequence of calls to the Kubernetes API Server that are made by the SPIFFE runtime serving the Broker API.
-This TCP endpoint is protected by SPIFFE's mTLS PKI through the X509-SVID of the SPIFFE Broker and the trust bundle that comes along with it.
-These are acquired through the SPIFFE Workload API, as explained initially.
+The SPIFFE Broker Endpoint is protected by SPIFFE's mTLS PKI through the X509-SVID of the SPIFFE Broker and the trust bundle that comes along with it.
+These are acquired through the SPIFFE Workload API, as explained in the beginning of the section.

 We propose the following flag for the gRPC URL of the SPIFFE Broker Endpoint: